-Tesa Danusantoso, a senior at the College of the Holy Cross, studied abroad in Lima, Peru, from July to December 2017.
+Tesa Danusantoso, who graduated the College of the Holy Cross in 2019 with a double major in Spanish and biology, studied abroad in Lima, Peru, from July to December 2017.
 She shares her experience attending the feast of Saint Rose in Lima, August 30, 2017.
 Besides the feast, her favorite memories from Peru are of sand boarding on dunes and a nighttime barbecue in a desert oasis.
 Her favorite Peruvian dish is ceviche.
-A double major in Spanish and biology, she is currently exploring medical school after graduation.

 Santa Rosa de Lima:

 Who was she and why is she so important to the city of Lima and to the country of Peru?

 Those were the questions that ran through my mind when I first heard that August 30 was a national holiday in Peru.
 As I learned, Saint Rose of Lima was born in Lima, Peru, in April of 1586.
 She is known for her piety and her chastity and is Peru’s patron saint.
 She became a member of the Third Order of Saint Dominic and used her position in the Order to tend to the Peruvian homeless population.
 This act of service soon became characterized as one of the first events of social service documented in Peru.
 During her 31 years of life, Saint Rose helped countless Peruvians and had a great influence on many more, so much so that prominent men in society took turns carrying her coffin while the entire city mourned her death in August of 1617.